Denise Ajayi-Williams

 Denise Ajayi-Williams is the chief executive officer and co-founder of Silicon Valley-Nigerian Economic Development Inc. (SV-NED Inc.)

 Denise holds board positions at five organizations: SV-NED Inc., Global Connection for Women Foundation, Sky Clinic Connect, Numly, and Collabful.

 Early life and education

 Williams earned her bachelor's degree in Economics from the University of California, Riverside, and her Masters in Business Administration Degree with a concentration in Marketing from Golden Gate University, Ageno School of Business.

 Career

-Denise Ajayi-Williams' work has been covered by various publications and media outlets, including Forbes, CNBC, Huffington Post, The Guardian, Thrive Global, and Black Enterprise.
+Denise Ajayi-Williams' work has been covered by Huffington Post.
+She hosted Nigerian cultural leader the Ooni of Ife during a Silicon Valley visit organized by SV-NED.

 Personal life

 Ajayi married Hayden Williams III, the co-founder of their WM Journal platform and the website workingmomin20s.com.
 The couple has a son.